Gina Diggers and DreadwingGold Digger

 - Card-Carrying Villain: Almost every villain in the series relishes how evil they are and will gleefully go out of their way to cause pain to others, even if it causes the failure of their plan.

 - Tirant deserves special mention.
 He was part of a family of heroes, and his parents died while they were fighting a super-villain.
 At their funeral, he noticed that everyone in his family since the 1920s had died fighting for justice.
 The revelation caused him to reject the life his parents had chosen for him.
-Instead, he devoted his life to becoming everything a hero isn't, becoming a super-villain in the process.
+Instead, he devoted his life to becoming everything a hero isn't.
 He became a hero again... mere seconds before his death.
 We'll see if that sticks, since Dreadwing's blackmailing Array into helping him with the promise of resurrecting Tirant.

 - Clark Kenting: Agency Zero, especially Agent M, formerly the most recognizable hero on Earth.
 Pinky & The Cheets.